joeyda3rd/modbus-power-supply/README.md

 # Hanmatek Power Supply Python Library

 This repository contains a Python library to interact with the Hanmatek HM310T power supply over the Modbus interface.
+Learn how this is accomplished for interacting with similar devices below in [#further reading](#further-reading).

 <img src="/OEM-docs/61osnNY3qPL._SL1500_.jpg?raw=true" width="250"> <img src="/OEM-docs/81EDT-klVJL._SL1500_.jpg?raw=true" width="250">